Call of Duty: Black Ops

 The German version cuts out several scenes of intense violence, tones down any graphic violence, and removes the Nazi symbols.
 German law prohibits the usage of imagery representing "unconstitutional" groups (such as the Nazi party), and games depicting graphic violence are often censored in Germany to avoid being banned from sale.

-As with the rest of the Call of Duty series there were a number of differences when the game was ported to the Wii which include:
+As with the rest of the Call of Duty series, a number of differences were introduced when the game was ported to the Wii, some due to hardware limitations:

 - The AUG is able to be purchased for 1200 points in the Theater room, under the auto-turret, in the Zombies map Kino der Toten.

 - No downloadable content (although it was planned, as evidenced by a mention of "Pay & Play" content in the instruction manual, and DLC images found in game files).